-A hefty bank account balance/a luxurious and secure lifestyle
+A hefty bank account balance and/or a luxurious and secure lifestyle

-These have been traditionally seen as signs of power ever since man first roamed the Earth, because it’s derived from our basic instinct for survival.
+These have been traditionally seen as signs of power because it’s derived from our basic instinct for survival.
 The hierarchy within our society has been structured around these power symbols for centuries.
-In almost every situation and relationship, the underlying dynamic at play is the negotiation of power – who does and doesn’t have it, and how can one get more of it.
+In almost every situation, the underlying dynamic at play is the negotiation of power – who does and doesn’t have it, and how can one get more of it.

-Back in the day, it was the elite, autocracy, monarchies and religious institutions that held the key to the fates of peasants and the “common man”.
-In the more evolved society that we live in today, corporate giants, political parties, and the rich and famous are considered to be the influential power-holders.
+Back in the day, it was the elite, autocracy, monarchies and religious institutions that held the key to the fates of peasants and the ‘common man’.
+In the more evolved society that we live in today, corporate giants, political parties, and the rich and famous are considered to be the power-holders.

-Yet this shift in the power structure does not change the fact that it’s still based on ego and materialistic criteria.
-An individual is said to have this form of power when they possess an abundance of tangible and/or intangible assets that are deeply valued by the general public.
+Yet this shift in the power structure doesn’t change the fact that it’s still based on ego-based and materialistic criteria.
+An individual is said to have this form of power when they possess an abundance of tangible assets that are deeply valued by the general public.
 This is the type of power that bestows a person with the authority and platform to influence a significantly large number of people.

-While I believe that the advancement of our worldly interests is a legitimate desire, the pursuit of it can often distract us from the development of a much more subtle yet vital form of personal power.
-This form of power can be activated when we inculcate virtuous qualities such as love, contribution, kindness and self-esteem, within our character constellation.
+While I believe that the advancement of our worldly interests is a legitimate desire, the pursuit of it can often distract us from the development of a much more subtle, yet vital form of personal power.
+This type of power can be activated when we embody virtuous qualities such as love, contribution, kindness and self-esteem, within our character constellation.

 In the historical past, we’ve seen what happens when a person who is in a position of authority lacks this virtuous type of personal power.
 The Hitlers, Stalins and other radical and ruthless figures are real-life examples of this phenomenon.
 Anyone that utilizes overt negative power, undoubtedly, has underlying psychological issues that are masking deeper feelings of inferiority and perceived inadequacies.

 The truth is that genuine personal power has nothing to do with what is happening on the outside world but everything to do with what is happening in our inner world, i.e. within our own self.
 It is a function of how we feel about who we are and how we relate to the world.
-Our ultimate lesson is to acknowledge this truth and harness the latent potential of this energy that lies within us.
+Our ultimate lesson is to acknowledge this truth and harness our potential.

 According to medical intuitive Caroline Myss, personal power is essential to our overall wellbeing.
 She views the human energy system as an expression of personal power and believes that in order for a patient to totally heal from an ailment, the patient must understand the concept of power, which is an ability to generate internal energy and emotional resources, such as a belief in his or her self-sufficiency.